ArtemkaKun/simple_ds/README.md

 8) Hash tables (TODO)

 Stack

 For stack I used List type from System.Collections.Generic.
-What stack class can do?
+What Stack class can do?
 1) int Size() - return size of a stack
 2) bool isEmpty() - check if stack is empty
 3) T Peek() - return top element of a stack without remowing it